Door Kickers

-Door Kickers is a real-time tactics video game developed and published by Romanian indie studio KillHouse Games.
-The game was released for Microsoft Windows on October 20, 2014, and later for iOS and Android on June 24, 2015 and September 4, 2015 respectively.
-A Nintendo Switch version was released on December 26, 2020, published by QubicGames.
-In Door Kickers, the player commands the SWAT team of the fictional Nowhere City Police Department, leading them against the city's violent criminals and terrorists.
+Door Kickers is a real-time tactics video game developed and published by Romanian indie studio KillHouse Games for Microsoft Windows on October 20, 2014, and later for iOS and Android on June 24 and September 4, 2015 respectively.
+A Nintendo Switch version was published by QubicGames on December 26, 2020.
+In Door Kickers, the player commands the SWAT team of the fictional Nowhere City Police Department in operations against criminals and terrorists.

-A spinoff action side-scroller, Door Kickers: Action Squad, was released in 2017.
-A direct sequel with more faithful gameplay, Door Kickers 2: Task Force North, was released in 2020.
+A spin-off action side-scroller, Door Kickers: Action Squad, was released in 2017.
+A direct sequel with more faithful gameplay, Door Kickers 2: Task Force North, was released in early access in 2020 and fully released in 2025.